 - A living wage that honors the dignity of workers and enables them and their families to fully realize their sacred humanity

 - Protections for all workers to ensure their safety, their right to organize and bargain collectively, and their job and retirement security

 - An equitable tax system without preferences for wealthy individuals and corporations at the expense of the poor and the dwindling middle class

 - Decent, safe, and affordable housing for all

 - Equitable and affordable educational opportunity for all persons, without regard to race or socioeconomic status

-The Economic, Food and Housing Team works for these goals by raising awareness and understanding among MDUUC members and others through educational programs and workshops; by mobilizing for public witness to promote economic justice; and by speaking out to change unjust policies, programs, and laws at the local, state, and federal level.
+The Economic, Food, and Housing Ministry Team works for these goals by raising awareness and understanding among MDUUC members and others through educational programs and workshops; by mobilizing public witnesses to promote economic justice; and by speaking out to change unjust policies, programs, and laws at the local, state, and federal level.